ArystoCrypto/CurrencyExchange/README.md

 - **Host:** Use the server's IP if you are using multiple servers.
 - **Port:** *8332* by default.
 - **Protocol:** *http* by default.
 - **Reserve Min.
 BTC (for Send to Warm Wal.):** *1* by default.
-The minimum hot wallet balance at which WLOX will send to the warm wallet.
+The minimum hot wallet balance at which currencyexchange will send to the warm wallet.
 - **Reserve Ratio (% in Hot Wallet):** A number from 0 to 100.
 The percentage of BTC reserves that will be kept in the hot wallet.
 - **Warm Wallet BTC Addr.:** BE VERY CAREFUL TO INPUT THE RIGHT ADDRESS!
 Receiving address for the warm wallet.